How was LASIK discovered?

 Found this post useful?
 Please share!

-Hi, I’m Dr. Matthew Russell, your laser and cataract surgery specialist
+Hi, I’m Dr. Matthew Russell, a laser and cataract surgeon

-HI I’M DR. MATTHEW RUSSELL YOUR LASER EYE AND CATARACT SURGERY SPECIALIST
+HI I’M DR. MATTHEW RUSSELL A LASER EYE AND CATARACT SURGEON

 With over 15 years of experience, I enjoy the privilege of helping patients of all ages reclaim clear vision or preserve it for as long as possible.